acryptos/docs.acryptos.com/acryptos-vaults/README.md

 # ACryptoS Vaults

+Split into LP Vaults, single token Vaults, solidly LP Vaults, Core vaults, link to governance vault.

-ACryptoS Vaults save users time and enables higher yields through creative automations, optimal compounding frequency, and highly efficient gas utilisation.
+ACryptoS Vaults save users time and enables higher yields through unique automations, optimal compounding frequency, and highly efficient gas utilisation.

 When you deposit into a Vault, your tokens will grow over time.
 You do not need to manually harvest the vaults.

-Most Vaults have a Farm where you can **Stake** your deposit to earn ACS or ACSI, a stake in the protocol.

 \*The only exceptions being the [ACS Vault and ACSI Vault](./#acs-and-acsi-vault), where there is no need to Stake after depositing.